willklein/design-system-success/slides.md

 ---

 <!--
+While our product had won,
-At this point, our design system had lost.
-Success would have meant our team would not only be using it, but consulting it daily for guidance.
-That its components would permeate the designs in Figma, and its tokens and React components would be leveraged throughout the frontend.
-But that didn't happen.
+our design system had lost.

+My team did not consult it for guidance.
+We did not rely on its design components in Figma, and our frontend ignored its tokens and React components.
 -->

 ---